jarshwah/deps/drafts/orm_expressions.rst

 =================

-The main identified problem is that SQLEvaluator class has remained mostly stable from 1.0 days on (if not earlier).
+The main identified problem is that SQLEvaluator class has remained mostly stable from version 1.1.
 Similarly, the implementation of aggregates has remained mostly stable from the addition of aggregation support in the ORM.
 The suggested changes could cause problems for users who have relied on this private API.

 Possible ways to make the transition easier include:

   - Keep backwards compatibility for SQLEvaluator
   - Add django.db.models.sql.deprecations and django.db.models.deprecations
     modules.
-These would containt for example old-style implementations of F() objects, aggregates and other changed object classes.
+These would contain, for example, old-style implementations of F() objects, aggregates and other changed object classes.

 Adding a backwards compatibility module will require a lot of work.
 Users have